What is a Brunswick Bar?

 What in fact is the Brunswick style?

 The iconic Brunswick bars are known today as the Great Original American bars.
 The “Brunswick bar” is known for its extravagant back bar with its common, hard-to-miss feature of thick Corinthian columns between large arches.
 Brunswick bars do not constitute one particular model.
-What actually binds together all Brunswick bars goes beyond arches and “chunky” columns; it’s the neoclassical look.
+What actually binds them together goes beyond arches and “chunky” columns; it’s the neoclassical look.

 Neoclassical means the “classical revived”, and classical here is a reference to the Greek and Roman art.
 The neoclassical look is a serious one.
 Americans at the time were not fans of golden ornamentation, fancy flowing lines and S-shaped chair legs.
 Such styles were best left in Europe while the Neoclassical was the perfect fit for the harsh 19th-century American life.
 Since the Brunswick bars were at heart neoclassical constructions, one feels like standing before the entrance of a Greek or a Roman temple with their impressive columns.
 Some of the Brunswick items in their catalog reflected that sentiment of building a nation to compete with great empires of the past, hence you’ll find names like The Empire and The Imperial.